Why Do Cats Like Fish?

 How can I tell if my cat is allergic to fish?

 Fish allergies in cats usually manifest with dermatological symptoms.
-You might notice small areas on the cat’s body (usually on their backs and necks) that are red and where the fur has fallen off.
+For example, you might notice small red areas on the cat’s body (usually on their backs and necks) and where the fur has fallen off.

-This may even get to be an open wound, with slight bleeding, because of intense scratching.
+This may even be an open wound, with slight bleeding, because of intense scratching.
 You may also notice that your cat has a runny nose and watery eyes.
-If this is the case, then you should take your cat to the veterinarian.
+You should take your cat to the veterinarian if this is the case.

 The lesions need to be disinfected and dressed to prevent complications such as local or systemic infections.
 It is also mandatory that the fish be removed immediately from the cat’s diet because this is the allergen that entertains the allergic reaction.